 - Website visitor statistics data collection

 As a vital function of a website operator, and during your visit to our website and all of its subdomains and other forms of connection to fraudLog service, we collect non-personally-identifying information (unless used with personally identifiable keys obtained through a visitor's ISP provider with a legal warrant) and only that web browsers and servers generally make available.
-Among the data collected are the IP address (anonymized IP address for all EU visitors), visitor uniqueness (with a help of non-personable identifying browser cookie), browser type and version, browser language, referring URL (excluding personally identifiable variables), visitor ISP provider, hostname, timezone, operating system, screen resolution, and the geo location of midpoint Internet connection that provides us with the country/state and city of the ISPs network distribution line instead of an exact visitor location.
+Among the data collected are the IP address (anonymized IP address for all EU visitors), visitor uniqueness (with a help of a non-personable identifying browser cookie), browser type and version, browser language, referring URL (excluding personally identifiable variables), visitor ISP provider, hostname, timezone, operating system, screen resolution, and the geolocation of midpoint Internet connection that provides us with the country/state and city of the ISPs' network distribution line instead of an exact visitor location.

 Website visitor data is utilized to

 a.
-Monitor security of the operations
+Monitor the security of the online operations

 b.
 Maintain end-user and company account security

 c.
 Prevent and counteract events of abuse monitoring and TOS violations

 d.
 Study overall fraudLog visitor statistics as aggregated (combined) data This information is not shared with any third party and is not archived beyond its usability cycle. fraudLog provides an option to everyone to opt out from being a collective in website visitor statistics at the following URL: https://www.fraudlog.com/opt-out.htm

 Nevertheless, beyond opting out from website statistics data collection, the security operations will continue to rely on and monitor each device connection programmatically to aid in preventing and terminating any service abuse or compromise in the security of data.